Use Your VR Equipment

 Vive trackers need to be strapped to the body part you wish to track.
 You can replace the HMD and hand controllers with trackers if you only need to track the movement of your head and hands.

-You can set up different mocap systems:
+You can set up different FBT systems:

 Mocap System